 The school provides a total communication environment which includes the use of pictures, symbols, braille, and moon and in some cases high tech communication aids.
-The school benefits from clear and prominent signage for visitors, parents and carers (updated during 2017).
+The school benefits from clear and prominent signage for visitors, parents and carers.
 The signage also promotes greater independence and skill development for pupils and students using their preferred mode of communication.